Do you wish you could have more confidence in your gymnastics ability?

 Self-talk can help you develop more confidence or it can decrease your confidence depending on your words.
 It’s really important that you first hear all the thoughts that are going through your mind and determine which ones are helping you and which ones are not.
 For example, when you’re struggling on a new skill do you tell yourself that you’ll never get it or are you rooting yourself on?
 When you fall on beam during a meet do you encourage yourself or do you immediately go to a negative place, perhaps telling yourself that it’s not worth trying anymore?

 Once you’re mindful of the negative thoughts in your mind, you can now work to turn them around to the positive.
 The next time you find yourself speaking negative self-talk, pause for a minute, take a deep breath, and then talk back to those negative words!
 For example, if you hear your mind saying something like “I’ll never learn this skill” say to yourself “That’s not true, I’ve learned a lot of skills in gymnastics and this is no different.”
 When you start doing this consistently you’ll find that your negative self-talk appears a lot less often and that you’ll be focused on hearing your positive thoughts instead.
-This is a great way to boost your confidence and feel good about yourself as a gymnast.
+This is a great way to boost your confidence and greater self-love as a gymnast.

 Number 6: Set Small Goals That You Can Achieve